rust-lang/rust/text/0000-static.md

 `'static` when a lifetime is not explicitly given in both refs and generics.

 Note that this RFC does not forbid writing the lifetimes, it only sets a default when no is given.
-Thus the change is unlikely to cause any breakage and should be deemed backwards-compatible.
+Thus the change will not cause any breakage and is thus backwards-compatible.
 It's also very unlikely that implementing this RFC will restrict our design space for `static` and `const` definitions down the road.

 The `'static` default does *not* override lifetime elision in function signatures, but work alongside it: